Aug. 30, 2021

 Waterloo – Labour Day is celebrated on the first Monday of September.
 The holiday was created to celebrate the achievements of workers.

-Wilfrid Laurier University has experts across a range of disciplines available to speak about related topics, including the history of labour movements in Canada, immigrant and migrant workers’ rights, labour economics, and equality and diversity in the workplace.
+Wilfrid Laurier University has experts across a range of disciplines available to speak about related topics, including the history of labour movements in Canada, immigrant and migrant workers’ rights and labour economics.

 Jason Dean, instructor in the Laurier’s Lazaridis School of Business and Economics, is an expert in labour economics and the economics of immigration.
 He can speak about topics related to employment, wages and taxation.
 His past research has focused on the work of Canadian immigrants, in the present day and prior to the First World War.
 Contact: email@example.com